0

 Well, there ya have it.

-As I said in the beginning, the X22i has a lot going for it.
+As I said in the beginning, the X22i is a cool treadmill.

 With a powerful motor and spacious running surface, folks should feel comfortable during workouts – well, as comfortable as you can expect to be while torturing yourself with steep inclines.